-Get rid of rust.
+- Get rid of rust.
 The acid in potatoes can loosen and lift rust from all kinds of surfaces without a whole lot of scrubbing.
-Cut a potato in half and rub the inside area on rusted baking pans, cast iron cookware, gardening tools, or anything else that have a buildup of rust.
+Cut a potato in half and rub the inside area on rusted baking pans, cast iron cookware, gardening tools, or anything else that has a buildup of rust.
 The rust will be gone a lot sooner than you might imagine!

 - Remove a broken light bulb.
 It can be nearly impossible to extract a light bulb that has broken off in a socket.
 A potato can get the job done easily and fast.
 But first, always TURN OFF ALL POWER to the light fixture.
 Absolutely no electric current should be flowing to or from the light.
 Simply press a potato into the broken bulb until it is firmly in place.
 Then turn the potato and you will be unscrewing the light bulb at the same time.

 - Clean berry-stained hands.
 If you have ever cut up fresh strawberries, you know how red your fingers can become… and how difficult it can be to return them to their natural color.
 Just rub the inside of a potato over your fingers for a bit and watch the color disappear.

 - Clean silverware.
 The juices of a potato can remove tarnish from silverware without much of a hassle.
 Just dip a cut potato in a little baking soda and gently rub it on tarnished silverware.
 Leftover water from boiled potatoes also works.
 Soak tarnished silverware in potato water for about one hour and then wash the utensils as usual.